o-ran-sc/nonrtric/test/common/README.md

 A python script to delete a batch of policies.
 The script is intended to run in a number of processes to delete policies in parallel.

 `dmaapadp_api_function.sh`
-Contains funnctions for managing the Dmaap Adaptor Service.
+Contains funnctions for managing the Dmaap Adapter.

 `dmaapmed_api_function.sh`
 Contains funnctions for managing the Dmaap Mediator Service.